taichi-dev/taichi/docs/matrix.rst

 A matrix in Taichi can have two forms:

   - as a temporary local variable.
 An ``n by m`` matrix consists of ``n * m`` scalar values.
   - as a an element of a global tensor.
-In this case, the tensor is an ND array of ``n by m`` matrices.
+In this case, the tensor is an N-dimensional array of ``n by m`` matrices.

 Declaration
 -----------